People Worry For What We'll Say About Their "Am I The Jerk?" Stories

 “I work for a tech company.
 My husband is an aspiring author.
 He has had some success and we hope for more in the future.

 When I got pregnant I negotiated a full year of maternity leave with my employer.
-I would not lose seniority or miss out on certain aspects of profit sharing.

 In return for the accommodation I made with my employer, I got a month of completely uninterrupted time with my new baby.
 Then I started taking on tasks from home on my own schedule.
-On average it was 15 hours or so a week.

 My husband writes at home so we decided that he would be the stay-at-home parent and when I was working he would care for our baby.
 It was a pretty good arrangement I thought.

+And it was for about a month.
+Then he would start ignoring the baby crying, or claiming that the baby wanted me.
 That sort of thing.
 It started to interfere with my deal with my boss.
 I told him in no uncertain terms that if he kept interrupting me while I was working I would hire a nanny for help, but take the funds out of our fun budget.

 The budget that pays for dinners out, vacations, and hobbies.
 He got the point and I got my one to two hours of uninterrupted time every day.

 Until recently.
 It is almost time for me to return to work full-time.

 Once again my employer was very accommodating.
 They were impressed with my ability to contribute meaningfully to my group during my maternity leave.
 So they offered me a choice of working from home, working in the office, or a hybrid schedule.
-I discussed it with my husband, and he said I should choose to work from home to help more with the baby.

 I have access to a private room and a freezer so I can store milk.

-I am able to interact with my team and I enjoy the environment.
+My husband is saying that I’m being cruel and that my baby needs me.
 I said I would work from home if he got a job to pay for the nanny so it didn’t affect our budget.
-He said it didn’t make sense.
-I almost said ‘Really, Sherlock.’

 He wants me to be the main breadwinner while he tries to get published, he wants to enjoy life in an expensive city, and he wants to stay home to write.